 Importing PDF documents directly to Google Sheets still remains a tricky issue.
 The first stop at this conversion route is using Google Docs, where you can extract the PDF content nicely.
 One more thing to add here is the content as a whole.
 Successful transferring of our PDF documents to Google Docs, and finally to Google Sheets doesn’t mean the fulfillment of our process.
 Sometimes we might need just some particular data from our document instead of all content of our PDF file.

-This article comes across some dexterous process, which eventually would help you to get some certain lines or specific data from your PDF document in the Google worksheet.
+This article comes across some dexterous processes, which eventually would help you to get certain lines or specific data from your PDF document in the Google worksheet.
 A third-party application is still required, but instead of Google Docs, I will utilize VBA Excel.
 Furthermore, I am talking about batch conversion, which is also not often found on the web.

 2. Create the Excel macro workbook .xlsm, where you will go straight to the “Developer” panel and create the new VBA module in which you should write the following code: